 The following proposition is the technical core of this section.
 As we already remarked, \eqref{eq1} will allow us to construct the algebraic surfaces containing $\supp(\mu)$.
-The proof follows closely its Euclidean analogue which can be found in Section 3.4 of \cite{Preiss1987GeometryDensities} or in Lemma 7.6 of \cite{DeLellis2008RectifiableMeasures}.
+The proof follows closely its Euclidean analogue which can be found in \cite[Section 3.4]{Preiss1987GeometryDensities} or in \cite[Lemma 7.6]{DeLellis2008RectifiableMeasures}.